 During the study period, KLL Collect was used by volunteers from three organizations.
 The Nepal Engineers Association (NEA) conducted an on-demand damage assessment of buildings (primarily residential) in Kathmandu Valley.
 Some of NEA’s teams used KLL Collect to improve the speed and accuracy of data collection and to eliminate the need for manual data entry on paper forms.
 It was used by the United Nations Educational, Scientific and Cultural organization (UNESCO) and the Department of Archaeology to collect information on the status of heritage sites after the earthquake.
 As part of one project, Mercy Corps distributed Non Food Item (NFI) Relief Kits and cash to approximately 20,000 people in quake-affected districts and they used KLL Collect to manage distribution data collection and reporting.
 For each of these projects, KLL designed customized data collection forms to suit the needs of the assessment; provided training to volunteer surveyors; and assisted the organization with data management and result visualizations.

 Supporting the OpenStreetMap Response.
 The third area of work that KLL engaged in centered on the OpenStreetMap (OSM) platform.
 Maps are vital information products to humanitarian response, yet many countries of the world lack the accurate and up-to-date spatial data [17] necessary to produce them.
 For the Nepal earthquake, prior research has shown that OSM was the default source of map data for the majority of GIS teams involved in map production during the response.
 This is equally true of UN agencies, NGOs, and government [18].
-While the full discussion of OSM use is beyond the scope of this chapter, Figures 4 & 5 illustrate a few of the maps that responders created using OSM data.
+While the full discussion of OSM use is beyond the scope of this chapter, the maps that responders created using OSM data were of particular importance.
 Here we discuss the ways in which KLL played an active role in supporting not just the creation of OSM data to guide disaster response efforts, but also facilitating its use by responding agencies and government.

-***insert figure 4 and 5 here, side by side if possible***

 OSM is global platform where participants work collectively produce a map of the world that anyone can access for their own use.
 Founded in 2004 by software developers in the UK, it has since become a global community of mappers and an important source of geospatial data for a wide range of purposes in the public and private sectors, Due largely to the efforts of a US-based non-profit organization called the Humanitarian OpenStreetMap Team (HOT), OSM has been an important source of map data for large humanitarian responses including the 2010 Haiti Earthquake [17], 2013 Typhoon Yolanda [13], and the 2014 Ebola outbreak as well as numerous disaster preparedness projects around the world.
 Organizations including the World Food Programme, the American Red Cross, and Mapaction have come to anticipate that high-quality OSM data will exist for disaster-affected areas in any major emergency and have built their map production workflows that incorporate it.
 Some of these groups, like the World Bank, have also begun to invest in the production of OSM data in disaster-vulnerable parts of the world where existing spatial data resources are poor.